Military Records Correction & Appeal Lawyer (BCMR/BCNR) and Officer Grade Determinations – Military Defense Lawyer

 Star

-If you are interested in appealing an administrative military adverse action, please don’t hesitate to seek the legal help you’re going to need.
+If you are interested in appealing an administrative military adverse action or rebutting a notice of Officer Grade Determination/Retirement Grade Determination, please don’t hesitate to seek the legal help you’re going to need.
 For a free initial case consultation, please contact us.

 Attorney Richard Stevens